Roberto Urdaneta Arbeláez: Presidency

 Immediately after his announcement, Laureano Gómez left the "Palacio de Nariño".
 Urdaneta remained in the president's office.
 Within hours, that same afternoon, General Gustavo Rojas Pinilla, accompanied by other Generals of the Army's high command, presented himself before Urdaneta and stated: "In the name of the Army's high command, I have the charge to express to your Excellency that we are here to request that you continue acting as President of Colombia".
 Urdaneta, astonished, responded: "This morning I was removed from my post for not accepting an imposition, and now, I cannot retake it, as another imposition".

 General Duarte Blum, on behalf of the high command, explained that it was not an imposition, but the honest desire of the Generals of the armed forces, whom did not have the administrative qualifications and experience that he had.
 General Rojas Pinilla pleaded with Urdaneta's wife, Clemencia Holguín, to try to persuade her husband to accept the Generals’ request.
 Urdaneta replied once again: "I am most grateful and moved by the Army's high command demonstration of trust and loyalty, but since this morning I am no longer the President, because Gómez has retaken his office.
 In order for me to accept your offer, President Gómez must resign again to his office".

-General Rojas Pinilla had already ordered the mobilization of troops throughout Bogota and in major cities of the country.
+General Rojas Pinilla had already ordered the mobilization of troops throughout Bogotá and in major cities of the country.
 In light of Urdaneta's reluctance to accept the Army's request, General Rojas Pinilla proclaimed himself to be in charge of the office of the presidency.